M-3 (Michigan highway): Route description

 North of the intersection with Metropolitan Parkway, Gratiot Avenue splits into a one-way pairing of Northbound and Southbound Gratiot avenues as it crosses into Mount Clemens near the Clinton River.
 The two separate streets are one, two, or even three blocks apart through the city's downtown area.
 North of the Patterson Street intersections, the two streets cross back into Clinton Township and merge back together in four-lane street with a center turn lane.
 North of M-59 (Hall Road).
 M-3 clips the southeastern corner of Macomb Township near Selfridge Air National Guard Base.
 The highway continues into Chesterfield Township.
 M-3 parts from Gratiot Avenue at the intersection with 23 Mile Road, turning eastward along that roadway to an intersection with I-94.
 At exit 243, M-3 terminates at this interchange and 23 Mile Road continues easterly as M-29.

 M-3 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-3 were the 73,957 vehicles daily south of 14 Mile Road in Roseville; the lowest counts were the 4,609 vehicles per day north of Cadillac Square in downtown Detroit.
-All of M-3 has been listed on the National Highway System.
+All of M-3 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.